 Essay on the media crisis by Peter Watkins from 2010

-Thank you: Peter Watkins, Cécile Farkas (Doriane Films), Prof. Ken Nolley, Sam and Susan Smillie, Elizabeth Peters (Willamette University Library), Angie Zelter & Trident Ploughshares, Storm Patterson (BFI Special Collections), Tatia Shaburishvili, Jan Pester, Eleanor Watkins (BFI Library), Carolyn Wilson, Keifer Taylor, Kieron Corless, Neil Gray, Alex Impey, Gareth Evans, Helen Hughes, Matthias Kispert, Megan Fraser, Kitty Anderson (Lux Scotland), Prof. Scott Macdonald, Annie Hazelwood and Alex Misick (Glasgow CCA).
+Thank you: Peter Watkins, Cécile Farkas (Doriane Films), Prof. Ken Nolley, Sam and Susan Smillie, Malcolm Maclean, Sam Maynard, Shelley Douglass, James Kelman, Murdo Macleod, Iain Morrison, Elizabeth Peters (Willamette University Library), Angie Zelter & Trident Ploughshares, Storm Patterson (BFI Special Collections), Tatia Shaburishvili, Jan Pester, Eleanor Watkins (BFI Library), Carolyn Wilson, Keifer Taylor, Kieron Corless, Neil Gray, Alex Impey, Gareth Evans, Helen Hughes, Matthias Kispert, Megan Fraser, Kitty Anderson (Lux Scotland), Prof. Scott Macdonald, Fiona Montgomery, Prof. Concha Mateos, for CCA: Francis Mckee, Annie Hazelwood, Clara Bondier, Kenny Christie and Alex Misick.